priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 .. figure:: figures/rlapplication-overview.*
    :align: center

-   Basic interaction of :code:`RlApplications`
+   Basic interaction of :code:`RlApplication`\ s

 A commonly used standard for implementing RL environments is the Gymnasium standard [Gymnasium]_, which is based on Python.
 With RLLib (Ray) [RLLib]_ an extensive Python library for RL exists that uses this standard as an interface for single-agent training.
-As |ns3| is implemented in C++, a connection with the mainly Python-based RL frameworks needs to be established.
+As *ns-3* is implemented in C++, a connection with the mainly Python-based RL frameworks needs to be established.
 This module uses *ns3-ai* [ns3-ai]_ for the inter-process communication.